MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Analysis

-We extract the GN-z11 photometry from the available NIRCam and MIRI images considering circular apertures, centred on the F560W emission peak.
+We extracted the GN-z11 photometry from the available NIRCam and MIRI images considering circular apertures, centred on the F560W emission peak.
 The size of these apertures (\ie$r$\,=\,0.5\arcs) has been chosen to fully encompass both the UV and the optical emission.
 Before extracting the fluxes from NIRCam, we matched the PSF of these images to the spatial resolution of MIRI/F560W.
-At MIRI resolution, we consider GN-z11 as a point-like source and therefore we applied the aperture corrections derived from the empirical PSFs presented in \citet{Libralato+24}.
-At $r$\,=\,0.5\arcs, these corrections are 1.29, 1.33, 1.54 for MIRI/F560W and the NIRCam images, MIRI/F770W and MIRI/F2100W, respectively.
-To optimise the S/N on the F1000W detection we have assumed an aperture of $r$\,=\,0.3\arcs, applying an aperture correction factor of 1.71.
-The associated uncertainty of each photometric measurement is defined as the standard deviation of the local background around GN-z11 (1\arcsec<\,$r$\,<\,3\arcsec), masking all the additional objects present in the field-of-view (FoV).
+At MIRI resolution, we consider GN-z11 to be a point-like source, and therefore we applied the aperture corrections derived from the empirical PSFs presented in \citet{Libralato+24}.
+At $r$\,=\,0.5\arcs, these corrections are 1.29, 1.33, and 1.54 for MIRI/F560W and the NIRCam images, MIRI/F770W and MIRI/F2100W, respectively.
+To optimise the signal-to-noise (S/N) on the F1000W detection we assumed an aperture of $r$\,=\,0.3\arcs, applying an aperture correction factor of 1.71.
+The associated uncertainty of each photometric measurement was defined as the standard deviation of the local background around GN-z11 (1\arcsec<\,$r$\,<\,3\arcsec), masking all the additional objects present in the field of view (FoV).
 In this work, we have re-scaled the MIRI background noise by a factor of 2.24 to take into account the correlated noise induced when drizzling the individual observations (see \citealt{Ostlin+25}, for details).
-We adopt a 3$\sigma$ upper limit for the F2100W image, which does not present significant detection.
+We adopted a 3$\sigma$ upper limit for the F2100W image, which does not present significant detection.
 Table~\ref{tab:fluxes} presents the flux values measured from the NIRCam and MIRI images.
 The S/N is generally high ($>$10) for all photometric values, with the exception of F1000W, in which GN-z11 is detected at a \simi3$\sigma$ level (see Fig.~\ref{fig:Aperture_plot}).

-We also use the NIRCam fluxes to renormalise the NIRSpec spectra, correcting from potential slit loses.
-In brief, we matched the NIRSpec/Prism spectra to the NIRCam photometry multiplying by a factor of 1.325.
+We also used the NIRCam fluxes to re-normalise the NIRSpec spectra, correcting from potential slit loses.
+In brief, we matched the NIRSpec/Prism spectra to the NIRCam photometry, multiplying by a factor of 1.325.
 A detailed description of the process is presented in Appendix~\ref{app:Phot_norm}.